Carmela Carabelli

 Carmela Carabelli, born Carmelina Negri (Melegnano, May 9, 1910 – Milan, November 25, 1978), better known as Mamma Carmela (in English: Mother Carmela), was a spiritual daughter of Pio of Pietrelcina and a famous Italian mystic.
-She is described as an "apostle of Divine Mercy," as is Faustina Kowalska.

 Biography

 Early life

 Carmelina Negri was born in the May 9, 1910, the daughter of Gaetano Negri and Teresa Galbiati.

 She was integrated in the Catholic Action movement, in which, through its enormous enthusiasm and eventually influenced by some members of her family, who accompanied her on the growth of living the faith in the spirit of prayer, the love for Jesus in the Eucharist, the devotion to the Virgin Mary and service to the Catholic Church.

 In 1926, she completed her studies and began work in a bank.
 She met Giuseppe Carabelli, a virtuous and modest young man whom she married on January 23, 1935.
 They had both always wanted a large family who could convey the "Good News" of a higher love, like that of God.
 Within her large family she came to be called by the diminutive and tender name of "Mamma" Carmela.

 In mid-September 1950, Carmela Carabelli made a trip to the convent of San Giovanni Rotondo where she met the supposedly stigmatized Capuchin friar and priest Padre Pio of Pietrelcina.
 She defined this trip as being "memorable" and it further increased her love for prayer and desire to do good.
 Carabelli became soon after one of Padre Pio's spiritual daughters.

-In January 1957, the first signs of disease were seen in her husband.
-In March 1959, Giuseppe Carabelli died.
-The Archbishop of Milan, Cardinal Giovanni Montini (later Pope Paul VI) pointed out the virtues of this unique and uplifting man, giving him his blessing.

-Mystic life

-On March 14, 1968, thirty years after the death of Mary Faustina Kowalska and in the year when the process of beatification of this nun was formally opened by the Vatican, Carabelli felt an "interior call" in her heart.
-From then until her death, she reported several interior locutions received directly from Jesus Christ, while "Merciful Jesus" and Our Lady under the title of "Mother of Divine Love".